jack-bradshaw/Avatar/README.md

 }
 ```

-The avatar rule can be used to get elements from the source file based on the annotations, for example:
+The avatar rule can also be used to get elements from the source file based on annotations, for example:
 ```java
 @RunWith(JUnit4.class)
 public class TestSomething {